designhammer/wordpress-starter-theme/README.md

 1. Search and replace every instenace of the following three word instances with the new theme name.
 "STARTER", "Starter", and "starter".
 2. Move `.editorconfig` and `composer.json` files to the root of the new websites repo.
 Composer will install the [PHP CodeSniffer](https://github.com/PHPCSStandards/PHP_CodeSniffer/) tools used for linting.
 It also installs [deployer](https://deployer.org/), but if you don't need it, remove it from the composer file before running `composer install`.
+3. Use our [Theme Task Runner](https://github.com/designhammer/theme-task-runner) setup for compiling Sass, JavaScript and Linting our code.